vibpant/learning-python/README.md

 Scope rules hierarchy:

-#1 - Starts with local scope or functional scope.
+#1 - Starts with local scope or functional scope

 #2 - Goes to the parent local if there is one

 #3 - Goes to global

 #4 - built in python functions.
 #
 Global keyword